About ineedana.com

 Our goal is to make it as easy as possible for people to find the information and resources that apply to them, without having to sift through a lot of noise or, worse, misinformation and stigma from anti-abortion organizations.

 We partner with organizations like Abortion Care Network, Apiary for Practical Support, and National Network of Abortion Funds.
-We've been called "Your best starting point" and featured in media like Teen Vogue and John Oliver's Last Week Tonight.
+We've been called "Your best starting point" and featured in media like The New York Times, Teen Vogue, and John Oliver's Last Week Tonight.

 How does it stay up to date?